Norwegian companies are owned from other Nordic countries

 Enterprises that operate businesses in a number of industries, are in principle classified according to the business that contributes most to the company's total added value.
 The country codes are in accordance with the ISO standard for country codes, ISO 3166.

-Name: Foreign-controlled enterprises in Norway
+Name: Foreign subsidiaries in Norway

 Topic: Establishments, enterprises and accounts